 The application form and accompanying guidance note is available on the Planning Policy Consultation page.

-A Call for NCIL Projects is open between 24 June to 19 August inviting projects to be put forward for NCIL funding.
-Please submit your project funding application forms by the closing time of 11:59pm on 19 August 2020.
+The second Call for NCIL Projects is open between 25 February to 8 April inviting projects to be put forward for NCIL funding.
+Please submit your project funding application forms by the closing time of 11:59pm on 8 April 2021.

 All projects will be reviewed and considered for funding by Ward Members.